Wellness in the Schools

-Wellness in the Schools is a nonprofit organization that promotes healthy eating, environmental awareness and fitness for children in New York City public schools.
+Wellness in the Schools is a nonprofit organization that promotes healthy eating, environmental awareness and fitness for children in American public schools.
 It is led by volunteer chef Bill Telepan, a Manhattan restaurateur.

+History

+In 2005, Nancy Easton and Bill Telepan founded Wellness in the Schools as a 501(c)(3) Public Charity.
+The organization launched its first official program in 2007 across three public New York City schools.
+Their programming began national expansions in 2011.
+As of 2025, the organization works with schools in seven different states.

+Programs

 The organization runs three programs: Cook for Kids, which recruits culinary school graduates to work with cafeteria workers to provide fresh meals for children; Green for Kids, which promotes the use of environmentally safe cleaning products in schools; and Coach for Kids, which trains coaches to encourage children to participate in physical activities and reduce playground bullying.

+In 2019 Wellness in the Schools collaborated with Life Time Foundation to found Scratchworks, an organization focused culinary mentorship programs and school lunch advocacy in the United States.